mjordan/islandora_workbench/README.md

 Using Workbench and reporting problems is the best way you can help make it better!

+### Linting

+All code must be formatted using [black](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html)

+You can automatically style your code [using black in your IDE of choice](https://black.readthedocs.io/en/stable/integrations/editors.html).

 ### Documentation and code

 * If you have a suggestion for improving the documentation, please open an issue on [this repository's queue](https://github.com/mjordan/islandora_workbench/issues) and tag your issue "documentation".